Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

 In connection to this issue, we have also noted name-change research trends, i.e., some algorithmic strategies for Evolutionary Multitasking, when inspected closely, can be found to be refactored versions of already existing concepts in meta-heuristic optimization research.
-Archive memory, multiple populations, estimation of distributions along the search, topologies, or migration strategies have been considered in different contributions over the short history of Evolutionary Multitasking, and should continue stimulating new developments in the area.
-But prospective studies using them should avoid any refurbishing of their names, and should clearly and explicitly analyze whether new proposals skim any established area in Evolutionary Computation and/or Swarm Intelligence.
+Archive memory, multiple populations, estimation of distributions along the search, topologies, or migration strategies have been considered in different contributions over the short history of Evolutionary Multitasking, and should continue stimulating new developments in the area. {But prospective studies using them should avoid any refurbishing of their names, and should clearly and explicitly analyze whether new proposals skim any established area in Evolutionary Computation or Swarm Intelligence.} {Undeniably, such studies provide fresh perspectives on previous population-based optimization methods.
+Nevertheless, their connection and incremental nature with respect to the state-of-the-art should be highlighted rather than concealed under a refactored presentation.}

 This name changing trend affects beyond certain multitasking approaches proposed to date, permeating into the roots of the Transfer Optimization paradigm.
-As anticipated in the introduction, three different paradigms are identified in Transfer Optimization: sequential transfer, multitasking optimization and multiform multitasking.
-Although the last two paradigms introduce new concepts and research pointers, sequential transfer has been extensively studied in the literature along the years.
-Reusing what has been learned in the past for expediting the search process when optimization a new task (or a new version of it) is a well-known strategy in dynamic optimization, particularly in the case with recurring change patterns.
-In most schemes departing from the latter casuistry, the solver must store and retrieve from a memory solutions encountered in the past, injecting them into the population towards better accommodating changes in its formulation and/or constraints.
-This design principle evidently overlaps what is pursued in sequential transfer.
+As anticipated in the introduction, three different paradigms are identified in Transfer Optimization: {sequential transfer, multitasking optimization, and multiform multitasking.} Although the last two paradigms introduce new concepts and research pointers, sequential transfer has been extensively studied in the literature along the years.
+Reusing what has been learned in the past for expediting the search process when optimization a new task (or a new version of it) is a well-known strategy in dynamic optimization \cite{nguyen2012evolutionary}, particularly in the case with recurring change patterns.
+In most schemes departing from the latter casuistry, the solver must store and {retrieve from stored solutions encountered in the past (\emph{explicit memory})}, injecting them into the population to better accommodate changes in the problem formulation and/or constraints \cite{Yazdani2021A}.